A new algebraic structure in the standard model of particle physics: Discussion

 \section{Discussion}

 Let us briefly recap.
 We start by (i) choosing an ``algebra of coordinates" $\hat{A}$; (ii) defining $A$, the corresponding universal $\ast$-algebra of differential forms over $A$; and (iii) taking the simplest non-trivially graded representation of $A$ on $H$ ({\it i.e.}\ the one where $H$ has just two non-zero components, $H_{L}$ and $H_{R}$).
-As we explain in Section \ref{NCG}, nearly all of the axioms and assumptions of the traditional (spectral triple) formulation of NCG are then recovered from the simple requirement that the corresponding Eilenberg algebra $B=A\oplus H$ (a particularly simple type of super-algebra) is a $\ast$-DGA.
-But this requirement also implies other, novel, geometric constraints.
-As we explain in Section \ref{standard_model}, when we apply this new formalism to the specific NCG data traditionally used to describe the standard model of particle physics, we find that these new constraints are physically meaningful and phenomenologically correct.
+As we explain in Section \ref{NCG}, nearly all of the axioms and assumptions of the traditional real-spectral-triple formalism of NCG are then recovered from the simple requirement that the corresponding Eilenberg algebra $B=A\oplus H$ (a particularly simple type of super-algebra) is a $\ast$-DGA.
+Moreover, this requirement also implies other, novel, geometric constraints.
+As we explain in Section \ref{standard_model}, when we apply our current construction to the specific NCG data traditionally used to describe the standard model of particle physics, we find that these new constraints are physically meaningful and phenomenologically correct.